S.O.I.D.s International

 False rumours about Kahn

 Of course, there are several common misconceptions about the man as well, and showing an awareness of these falsehoods can be just as impressive as a knowledge of the facts.
-For example, it is not true that Kahn invented the recliner.
+For example, it is not true that Kahn invented that amazing piece of furniture known as the recliner.
 It was in fact, Frank Lloyd Wright, although he didn't refer to it as a recliner, but instead called it the "internal ottoman".

 Submit a Question